roguedarkjedi/dogcam-ai/README.md

 ### Streaming
 **StreamingURL**: is the rtmp ingest url for the webcam.
-**StreamingCaptureRate**: the delay between capturing an frame to propose it for AI processing (if we haven't grabbed a newer frame).
 **StreamingFrameBufferSize**: How big of a frame buffer the streaming capture has.
 Lower is less resource usage.
 **StreamingTimeout**: The amount of time from no longer getting a new frame that we consider the rtmp server to be disconnected.
+Sockets typically timeout within 30 seconds, so it's advised to keep this value at 120 or greater to allow for retries.

 ### Servo Control
 **CommandsAddress**: The websocket server location that's running [dogcam](https://github.com/roguedarkjedi/dogcam).